 Sony had some big shoes to fill following the success of the PlayStation 2.
 Though the console wasn’t a technical marvel by 2006 when the PlayStation 3 launched, its extensive library of successful titles really drove the continued popularity of the second generation PlayStation.
-As difficult as it was, Sony’s third console did find its own success in new and returning intellectual properties, along with some hardware revisions.
+As belated and difficult as it was, Sony’s third console did eventually find its own success in new and returning intellectual properties, along with some hardware revisions.

 The following twenty titles showcase the best PS3 games around.
 They take us from the depths of space to the peaks of Olympus, through adventures of treasure seeking and deception to the scandals of the Wild West.
 It’s an eclectic mix of games, all with one very distinct thing in common – they represent the best of Sony’s third gaming console.

 The Best PS3 Games